 EMERGING ENGLISH (Years 7 - 10)

 Listening Speaking Reading/viewing Writing

-specialised or comprehend much of the subject-specific terminology that is used if it has not previously been introduced have limited understanding of vocabulary across different registers (particularly the academic register), and this will present as a weakness in comprehension increasingly distinguish unfamiliar sounds in English generally ask for help and repetition where necessary. language background knowledge in verbal and nonverbal communication experiment with simple grammatical forms, conjunctions and pronouns with varying success use comprehensible pronunciation and develop an awareness of English stress and intonation, although this is not always reproduced accurately may seek to extend oral skills in English through experimentation with new vocabulary (which can be seen in obvious errors), or else they will communicate effectively by avoiding complex language forms and vocabulary, rather than attempting to develop these. depending on the context) use their understanding of basic text organisation to extend their comprehension begin to combine strategies such as rereading and reading on to facilitate decoding bring their previous cultural and linguistic experiences to the task of reading in order to make sense of print, and benefit greatly from the use of first language with peers and teachers' assistants. are able to use topic sentences and stay on topic experiment with presenting their own ideas with varying grammatical accuracy, using simple connectives and subject-specific vocabulary show some awareness of the difference between informal and academic language, and experience difficulty in the accurate reproduction of most academic language use basic punctuation accurately (eg capital letters, full stops and question marks); first language influence is still evident in punctuation construct paragraphs that may be underdeveloped and show a lack of whole-text consistency spelling may be inconsistent but when read phonetically does not impede comprehension edit their text with the teacher.
+(particularly the academic register), and this will present as a weakness in comprehension increasingly distinguish unfamiliar sounds in English generally ask for help and repetition where necessary. use comprehensible pronunciation and develop an awareness of English stress and intonation, although this is not always reproduced accurately may seek to extend oral skills in English through experimentation with new vocabulary (which can be seen in obvious errors), or else they will communicate effectively by avoiding complex language forms and vocabulary, rather than attempting to develop these. begin to combine strategies such as rereading and reading on to facilitate decoding bring their previous cultural and linguistic experiences to the task of reading in order to make sense of print, and benefit greatly from the use of first language with peers and teachers' assistants. accuracy, using simple connectives and subject-specific vocabulary show some awareness of the difference between informal and academic language, and experience difficulty in the accurate reproduction of most academic language use basic punctuation accurately (eg capital letters, full stops and question marks); first language influence is still evident in punctuation construct paragraphs that may be underdeveloped and show a lack of whole-text consistency spelling may be inconsistent but when read phonetically does not impede comprehension edit their text with the teacher.